umarbkh/terraform-cicd/README.md

 ## License

-This project is licensed under the Apache License.
+This project is licensed under the **Apache License**.

 ---

 ## Acknowledgments

 - **Terraform**: For enabling infrastructure as code.
-- **Ansible**: For simplifying configuration management.
 - **GitHub Actions**: For providing a robust CI/CD platform.

 ---

+**Note**: This project is a work in progress, and new modules are being added regularly.
+Check back often for updates!